Marriott Bonvoy Complete Guide

 Elite status things to know:

-- Elite nights are earned with either cash or award stays.
+• Elite nights are earned with either cash or award stays.
 When booking a four-night award, it makes sense to book 5 nights instead (thanks to 5th Night Free pricing) just so that you can get an extra elite night.
 Make sure not to check out after the fourth night.
+However, if you’re at a property that charges a resort or destination fee, you’ll still pay for the fifth night.

-- In addition to actual stays, elite nights can also be earned from credit cards, timeshares, and more (g to shortcuts to elite status for more info)
+• In addition to actual stays, elite nights can also be earned from credit cards, timeshares, and more (go to shortcuts to elite status for more info)

 Elite perks: What and where?